 2.2.1.
 The manufacturer's trade name or mark;

 2.2.2.
-Vehicle features which significantly influence the performances of the Brake Assist System;
+Vehicle features which significantly influence the performances of the Brake Assist System (e.g. design of the braking system);

 2.2.3.
-The type and design of the Brake Assist System.
+The design of the Brake Assist System.

-2.8.
+2.3.
 "Maximum mass" means the maximum mass stated by the vehicle manufacturer to be technically permissible (this mass may be higher than the "permissible maximum mass" laid down by the national administration).